Study in Germany – Advisory Service

 What kind of a diploma must I present to be able to study at a university or college in Germany?

-Students with a completed Bachelor’s degree from a university in Myanmar can apply directly to a German university to enrol.
-All disciplines are open.
-Here too, proof of the necessary German language skills is required.
+Students with a complete Bachelor's degree from a university in Myanmar can apply directly to a German university for a place to study.
+Proof of the necessary knowledge of German also applies here.

 What knowledge of German is a prerequisite in order to study at a university in Germany?